INSPIRE-MIF/GeoDCAT-AP-pilot/meetings/2025-01-23/readme.md

 The following agreements were reached between the pilot participants.

 * JRC to update the presentation describing the High-Value Datasets (geospatial) tagging good practice candidate, based on the agreements of the related discussion hold in this meeting.
-The main (non-breaking) changes are:
-    * PENDING
 * Analyse the pilot issues published on GitHub ([Pilot repository](https://github.com/INSPIRE-MIF/GeoDCAT-AP-pilot/issues) / [SEMIC GeoDCAT-AP repository](https://github.com/SEMICeu/GeoDCAT-AP/issues) / [SEMIC XSLT repository](https://github.com/SEMICeu/iso-19139-to-dcat-ap/issues)) and the [pilot progress presentations](https://github.com/INSPIRE-MIF/GeoDCAT-AP-pilot/tree/main/meetings/2025-01-23/presentations) delivered in this meeting, summarising the results achieved by participants until the date.
 * Participants to consider the use of [this GitHub repository](https://github.com/INSPIRE-MIF/GeoDCAT-AP-pilot/issues) for sharing additional issues and outcomes stemming from the pilot, for their potential discussion and integration with the rest of participants' results.
 * Start the first draft of the Pilot Final Report and promote contributions and discussion by the next pilot meeting.